 One of the most flexible mortgage products available today are FHA Mortgages.
 As sub prime loans faded away, the government filled in by loosening the lending guidelines for FHA mortgage loans.
-To qualify for a FHA Mortgage you will need a 3.5% down payment on a purchase and a 580+ credit score or 10% down with a 560-580 credit score.
+To qualify for an FHA Mortgage you will need a 3.5% down payment on a purchase and a 580+ credit score.
 Our loan officers at Riverbank are experienced in mortgage lending services and offer the lowest FHA mortgage rates available.

-You may be eligible for a FHA loan after foreclosure with 3 years from your sheriff sale date.
+You may be eligible for an FHA loan after foreclosure with 3 years from your sheriff sale date.
 This is an important date that officially transfers the property being foreclosed from you to the bank or purchaser.
-Once the sheriff's sale occurs, 3 full years must pass before you apply for a FHA loan.
+Once the sheriff's sale occurs, 3 full years must pass before you apply for an FHA loan.
 Other mortgage types such as conventional loans require 7 years after foreclosure.